SahilAggarwal2004/starwars/README.md

 ## StarWars

-Star Wars is a strategy PvP game where 2 players build up their teams according to their strategy and tactics and then fight to defeat the opponent player using the abilities of their team members.
-The leader ability of players creates a big impact on the whole team.
-So choose your leader and team wisely and enjoy playing the game!
+Star Wars is a strategy Player versus Player (PvP) game where two players construct their teams based on individual strategies and tactics.
+The objective is to engage in battles and defeat the opposing player by leveraging the unique abilities of their team members.
+The leader's role is pivotal, significantly influencing the overall performance of the team.
+Players are encouraged to make thoughtful choices in selecting both their leader and team to enhance their gaming experience in this strategic and tactical Star Wars universe.